-I have been crossing the Eiserner Steg (Iron Bridge) over the river Main every day since I moved from London to Frankfurt last August.
+I have been crossing the Eiserner Steg (Iron Bridge) over the river Main every day since I moved from London to Frankfurt in August 2012.
 I live in the Sachsenhausen district, opposite the south bank of the Main River at a walking distance of Germany’s best-known museums, also called the Museum Embankment (or Museumsufer).

 The 170 m long Eiserner Steg is a pedestrian-only bridge which connects the Römerberg (meaning “Roman Mountain”) and Sachsenhausen.
 It was built in 1868 and was only the second bridge to cross the river in Frankfurt.
 After World War II, when it was blown up by the Wehrmacht, it was quickly rebuilt in 1946.
 Today around 10,000 people cross the bridge on a daily basis.

 When I crossed the bridge for the first time I was surprised to see an inscription written in ancient Greek and wondered for a long time about its meaning.